CavernCrawlers/CavernCrawlers.github.io/TierZeroSpells.md

 By means of this cantrip, a mage causes a touched object no larger than a fist to glow with the equivalent of candlelight.
 This light may be of any color the caster wishes.

 *Upcasting*
-Each +3 Difficulty may be used for one of the following.
-- Increase the brightness to torch level.
-- Increase the duration 1 step.

 | Difficulty | Effect |
 |:----------:|:-------|